bion-slmn/investment_account/README.md

 # investment_account

+This project involves the creation of APIs to manage investment accounts.
-This project create an API'S for managing an Investment Accounts A user can have 3 account types name ACC1, ACC2, ACC3.
+Each user can hold three account types, named ACC1, ACC2, and ACC3.
-An account must have, a name, owner, account type and balance with a default of 0.
+An account must include the following attributes: a name, an owner, an account type, and a balance, which defaults to 0.

-When ever the balance changes a transaction is recorded.
+When the account balance changes, a transaction is recorded.
-A withdraw the balance is passed as a negavite number and all positive are deposits.
+Withdrawals are represented as negative transactions, while deposits are recorded as positive values.
+This ensures a clear and auditable trail for all balance adjustments.

 #### Account Permissions